GoogleCloudPlatform/gradle-appengine-plugin/README.md

 You can use the convention property `jvmFlags` to set the JVM debug parameters.
 Make sure to set the TCP port you want your JVM to listen on.
 The following example show how to set the JVM flags to listen on port `8000`.

-    gae {
+    appengine {
         jvmFlags = ['-Xdebug', '-Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=8000']
     }

 <br>
 **How do I run functional tests on the local development server?**

-If you want to execute your tests in the container alongside the rest of your application you have to configure the `gaeRun` task to run in `daemon` mode.
+If you want to execute your tests in the container alongside the rest of your application you have to configure the `appengineRun` task to run in `daemon` mode.
 Starting with version 0.7 of the plugin this has become even easier.
-It provides the task `gaeFunctionalTest` which lets you define your functional test dependencies via the configuration `functionalTestCompile`.
+It provides the task `appengineFunctionalTest` which lets you define your functional test dependencies via the configuration `functionalTestCompile`.
 On top of that the task has been fully integrated into the build lifecycle.

 One of the most prominent functional testing libraries in the Groovy ecosystem is [Geb](http://www.gebish.org/), an expressive and powerful browser automation solution.
-Please refer to this short and sweet [tutorial](http://blog.proxerd.pl/article/funcational-testing-of-gae-lyk-applications-with-geb) for a quickstart.
+Please refer to this short and sweet [tutorial](http://blog.proxerd.pl/article/funcational-testing-of-appengine-lyk-applications-with-geb) for a quickstart.